benedwards44/Apex-for-Xero/README.md

     3. Update to the label:
         Setup -> Create -> Custom Labels -> Xero_Tenant_Id -> Edit -> Paste in value from above
 6. You can now access Xero API resources via Apex.
 Eg... `XeroAPI.getContacts();`

+Note: If you want to connect to multiple Xero Orgs, you would need to create a more scalable solution for this, such as a Custom Object or Custom Setting/Metadata to track the various Xero connections.

 ## Webhooks